Shire of Pyrenees

 The Shire of Pyrenees is a local government area (LGA) in Victoria, Australia, located in the western part of the state.
 It covers an area of 3435 km2 and in June 2018 had a population of 7,353.

-It includes the towns of Avoca, Beaufort, Lexton and Trawalla.
-It was formed in 1994 from the amalgamation of the Shire of Avoca, Shire of Lexton and Shire of Ripon.
+It includes the towns of Avoca, Beaufort, Lexton, Snake Valley and Trawalla.

 The Shire is governed and administered by the Pyrenees Shire Council; its seat of local government and administrative centre is located at the council headquarters in Beaufort, it also has a service centre located in Avoca.
-The Shire is named after the major geographical feature in the region, The Pyrenees Ranges which also gives its name to the Pyrenees wine region, which is located in the north of the Local Government Area.
+The Shire is named after the major geographical feature in the region, the Pyrenees Ranges, located in the north of the Shire, which also lends its name to the Pyrenees wine region.

+History

+The Pyrenees Shire was formed in 1994 from the amalgamation of the Shire of Avoca (less the township of Navarre in the extreme north-west corner), Shire of Lexton, and Shire of Ripon (less the Lake Burrumbeet area).

 Council

 Current composition

 The council is composed of five wards and five councillors, with one councillor per ward elected to represent each ward.
-Council Composition as of September 2022:
+Council Composition as of August 2025: